babylonlabs-io/rollup-bsn-contracts/SPEC.md

 }
 ```

-**Return Type:** `Option<Vec<BlockVoterInfo>>` - List of finality providers and their signatures for the specified block, or `None` if no votes found.
+**Return Type:** `Option<Vec<BlockVoterInfo>>` - List of finality providers and
+their signatures for the specified block, or `None` if no votes found.

-**Expected Behavior:** Finality contracts MUST implement this query to return
+**Expected Behaviour:** Finality contracts MUST implement this query to return
-the finality providers that voted for a specific block along with their complete signature information:
+the finality providers that voted for a specific block along with their complete
+signature information:

 1. Decode hash_hex from hex string to bytes
    - IF decode fails: RETURN error with `QueryBlockVoterError`

 2. Query signatories storage using key (height, hash_bytes)
-   - Access the stored set of finality provider public keys from `SIGNATORIES_BY_BLOCK_HASH`
+   - Access the stored set of finality provider public keys from
+     `SIGNATORIES_BY_BLOCK_HASH`

 3. For each finality provider in the set:
    - Query the `FINALITY_SIGNATURES` storage using key (height, fp_pubkey_bytes)